List of Naruto characters: Minato Namikaze

 Minato Namikaze (波風 ミナト, Namikaze Minato), the Fourth Hokage (四代目火影, Yondaime Hokage), is Naruto Uzumaki's father and Kushina's husband.
 Although Naruto and Minato are noted to have a number of similar physical traits throughout the series, their familial relationship is not revealed until Part II of the series.
 He was the student of Jiraiya and the teacher of Kakashi Hatake, Obito Uchiha, and Rin Nohara.
 The entire village respects Minato as a hero of the village, having perfected Tobirama's Flying Thunder God Jutsu, a method of teleportation with pre-made seals, to earn the title of "Konoha's Yellow Flash" (木ノ葉の黄色い閃光, Konoha no Kiiroi Senkō).
-Before the start of the series, after battling the mysterious masked ninja who released the Nine-Tails Kurama, Minato siphons Kurama's Yin chakra to weaken the beast to be sealed into Naruto's body in a sacrificial act so that only his son can access the Nine-Tails' yang chakra.
-Years later during the Fourth Great Ninja War, Orochimaru releases Minato's soul and reanimates him.
+Before the start of the series, after battling the mysterious masked ninja who released the Nine-Tails Kurama, Minato siphons Kurama's Yin chakra to weaken the Tailed Beast to be sealed into Naruto's body in a sacrificial act so that only his son can access Kurama's Yang chakra.
+Years later, during the Fourth Great Ninja War, Orochimaru releases Minato's soul and reanimates him.
 Minato and the other Hokage decide to fight alongside Sasuke on the battlefield and defeat Madara Uchiha.
 Minato reveals his own Nine-Tails Chakra Mode which he later tries to pass to his son.
 During a battle against Madara, he soon realized that Obito is in fact alive all along and that he was the masked man that was behind Kurama's attack on the Hidden Leaf Village during Naruto's birth.
 Once the battle is over, Minato is released from the Reanimation Jutsu by Hagoromo and promises Naruto that he will tell Kushina of their son's progress.
 Kishimoto has expressed desire to make a spin-off series with a younger Minato as the protagonist.
 In the Japanese anime, Minato is voiced by Toshiyuki Morikawa with Miyu Irino voicing him as a child.
 In the English version, his voice actor is Tony Oliver.
 In 2023, on the occasion of the global poll held for the 20th anniversary of the manga, Minato Namikaze was found to be the most popular character of the franchise.